Paramilitary punishment attacks in Northern Ireland: Republican groups

 The Provisional IRA, which is assumed to be responsible for most republican paramilitary punishment attacks, targeted both "political" and "normal" criminals.
 The IRA defined "political" crime as informing or fraternizing with British soldiers, while "normal" crime was judged to include vandalism, theft, joyriding, rape, selling drugs, and "antisocial behaviour"—anything from verbally abusing the elderly to dumping rubbish.
 "Normal" crimes by first-time alleged offenders were often dealt with by a restorative justice approach based on providing restitution to victims.
 The typical punishment for repeat offenders was kneecapping, a malicious wounding of the knee with a bullet.
 The IRA claimed that its methods were more lenient than those of other insurgent groups, such as the Algerian FLN or the French resistance, an assertion Munck agrees with.

 The IRA also punished its own members for misusing the organization's name, losing weapons, disobeying orders, or breaking other rules, and launched purges against other republican paramilitary groups such as the Irish People's Liberation Organisation and the Official IRA.
 Within the IRA, those responsible for punishment belonged to auxiliary cells and were considered the "dregs" of the organization.
 The IRA maintained distinct sections for internal and external punishment.
 Although informers were usually killed, part of the IRA's strategy for defeating informers included periodic amnesties (usually announced after murders) during which anyone could admit to informing without punishment.
-Around 1980, the system of punishment attacks was questioned by IRA figures, which resulted in the increase in warnings given.
+Around 1980, the system of punishment attacks was questioned by IRA figures, which resulted in an increase in warnings given.
 The IRA pledged to stop kneecapping in 1983, and both shootings and beatings drastically declined.
 Soon, community members were calling for more paramilitary attacks to combat an increase in crime, especially violent rapes.